Finding Homes for Sale: Where to Start

 How do buyers know what to offer?

-Auction approaches are used by sellers to create a bidding war.
-These are set up by listing the property at under market value, and setting a specific time frame–usually Thursday-Monday for taking bids.
+Sellers use the ‘auction approach’ to create a bidding war.
+Agents list the property under market value and then set up a specific time frame.
+For example Thursday-Monday for taking bids.
 People tend to overbid on properties when multiple offers are looked at during this time frame.
 It is a great way for sellers to get top dollar on a quick sale.
 However, this environment is dangerous for buyers.
 Therefore you are best served to get a professional’s opinion on the actual value of properties for sale, based on recent comparable properties sold.

 When a property gets your attention, just pick up the phone, text, or email the agent to get find out what is really going on.
 Our association members honor your communications preferences.